Do you really need to make tax-saving investments?

 - House Rent Allowance: Some rules apply but typically 90% of the rent you pay.

-- A standard deduction of Rs 40000 from salary income to is available to all employees.
+- A of Rs 50,000 from salary income is available to all employees.

 And other components of your salary will help you get a tax break